dotnet/standard/docs/governance/README.md

 generation, based on Apple's app store policy).

 To ensure we don't end up adding large chunks of API surface that cannot be implemented, we have a review board that has to sign-off on API additions to the .NET Standard.
-The board is comprised of representatives from the following
+The board comprises representatives from the following groups:
-groups:

   * **.NET platform**.
 The rationale here is that most, if not all, of the APIs that are part of .NET Standard are implemented and evolved by the .NET platform team.
   * **Xamarin & Mono**.
-While Mono mostly copy code from .NET Framework & .NET Core base class library, changes and extensions can impact their ability to support the .NET Standard.
+While Mono mostly copies code from the .NET Framework & .NET Core base class libraries, changes and extensions can impact their ability to support the .NET Standard.
 Thus, we need to coordinate any changes with Mono.
   * **Unity**.
 Same rationale as for Xamarin & Mono.

 The chairman of the review board is [@migueldeicaza](https://github.com/migueldeicaza).